andrewlader/go-course/README.md

 export PATH=$PATH:$GOPATH/bin
 ```

-**NOTE:** If you are using a Nordstrom Mac, you will need to change your default shell from `KSH` to `Bash` via the following command:
+**NOTE:** If you are using a Nordstrom Mac, you will need to change your default shell from `ksh` to `bash` via the following command:

 ```
 chsh -s /bin/bash